Carrots grown with bokashi food waste

 Carrots comparison grown with and without bokashi food waste (bokashi fermented food waste, bokashi FFW).

-Carrot on the right grown with bokashi food waste trenched/buried in a garden bed.
+The carrot on the right is grown with bokashi food waste and is trenched/buried in a garden bed.
 Notice the single root that went straight down to where the bokashi food waste was buried, while with the non-treated, there are multiple roots likely reaching out in the soil seeking nutrients in multiple directions.

-The other significant difference is in the leaves's size and shape as if the energy went into growing the carrot instead of generating more leaves for more energy.
-This may also indicate a greater photosynthetic capability with less leaves likely due to the photosynthetic bacteria in the bokashi microbes (EM) contributing and being a part of the plant growth.
+The other significant difference is in the leaves' size and shape, as if the energy went into growing the carrot instead of generating more leaves for more energy.
+This may also indicate a greater photosynthetic capability with fewer leaves, likely due to the photosynthetic bacteria in the bokashi microbes (EM) contributing to and being a part of the plant's growth.

-Other differences with the bokashi-treated include better color and size of the carrots, and the taste was also sweeter.
+Other differences with the bokashi-treated carrots include better color and size, and the taste was also sweeter.

-In the third photo below, the carrots were cut open to show the inside.
+The carrots in the third photo below were cut open to show the inside.

-• The color of the bokashi-treated was consistent throughout the carrot (no white color), due to the orange pigment carotene, a microbial metabolite, when the soil and therefore plants are rich in microbes that help enhance the production of such metabolites.
+• The color of the bokashi-treated carrot was consistent throughout (no white color) due to the orange pigment carotene, a microbial metabolite.
+Soil and plants are rich in microbes that help enhance the production of such metabolites.

 Carrots comparison 2010 a